Asia in the Middle East

 Dyson student Asia Mcdougle-Stamey ’13 is currently spending the 2012-2013 academic year in Israel, after earning four awards to study at the University of Haifa: the University of Haifa Presidential Scholarship, MASA Israel Scholarship, University of Haifa Internship Program, and University of Haifa Peace and Conflict Honors Program, an interdisciplinary program that brings international students to the university to examine the cultural, economic, educational, historical, political, psychological, religious, and social aspects of conflict resolution and peace efforts.

+will also ensure the editorial accuracy of all web, print, and multimedia content.
 Majoring in Political Science with a concentration in International Relations and a dual minor in Peace and Conflict and Middle Eastern studies, the University of Haifa proved a perfect fit for Asia, who is putting her major into motion studying modern standard Arabic and modern Hebrew along with conflict resolution with a focus on the Israeli-Palestinian conflict.

 “I had already attended the University of Haifa for an intensive Hebrew course after a Birthright trip.
 I noticed that the university was very distinct—people from all over the Middle East, and the fabric of the Middle East.
 It really seemed like a model for peace efforts,” she says.